dr-leo/pandaSDMX/doc/walkthrough.rst

         proxies={'http': 'http://1.2.3.4:5678'}
     )

-The :attr:`~.Request.session` attribute is a :class:`.Session` object that can be used to inspect and modify configuration between queries:
+The :attr:`~.Request.session` attribute is a familiar :class:`requests.Session` object that can be used to inspect and modify configuration between queries:

 .. ipython:: python